JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 This app example to Esp32, have advanced features like:

+    - Implements a BLE GATT Server of type UART to receive and send messages

     - Support for large BLE messages (it is done in C++ code) (if necessary, automatically send / receive in small pieces)

     - Automatic adjust of MTU (BLE package size)
-       (the mobile app, if it is possible, change it to 185 - can be up to 517) (the default size is only about 20)
+       (the mobile app, if it is possible, change it to 185 - can be up to 517) (the default size of ESP-IDF is only about 20)

-    - Modular programming
+    - Modular and advanced programming
     - Based in mature code (I have ESP32 and mobile apps, since years ago)
     - Multicore optimization (if have 2 cores enabled)

-    - Stand-by support with ESP32 deep-sleep
-      (by a button, or by inativity time, no touchpad yet)
+    - Stand-by support with ESP32 deep-sleep (essential to battery powered devices) (by a button, or by inativity time, no touchpad yet)
     - Support for battery powered devices
       (mobile app gets status of this)
-      (2 GPIO for this: one for VUSB, to know if it is charging and another for VBAT voltage)
+      (3 GPIO for this: external voltage, charging status and VBAT ADC voltage)

+    - General utilities to use
     - Logging macros, to automatically put the function name and the core Id, to optimizations

 ## BLE messages